Here are a few tips I have learned through the years on meal planning. It really does make life so much less stressful!

 10. Keep it Simple and Realistic

-If your new to meal planning, start with just 1-2 meals and build as you make it a habit.
+If you’re new to meal planning, start with just 1-2 meals and build as you make it a habit.
 It is important to be realistic with your time and schedule so you don’t get overwhelmed.
 I always have at least 1-2 nights where I am off duty from cooking (Scrounge night or eating out).

 My family likes to plan a FUN meal each week.
-We even sometimes let the kids take turn choosing!
+We even sometimes let the kids take turns choosing!
 Our kids always have a fun (and usually unhealthy) breakfast on Friday mornings and our fun dinner is on the weekend.
 A FUN meal for our family is a “splurge” meal and we usually cook it ourselves.
 We also love having friends, family, and neighbors over to share it with.